phetsims/vector-addition/doc/implementation-notes.md

 // When the vector becomes active, move it and its components to the front.
 // unlink is required when the vector is removed. const activeVectorListener = activeVector => { ... };
-this.graph.activeVectorProperty.link( activeVectorListener );
+this.scene.activeVectorProperty.link( activeVectorListener );

-// Observe when the graph's active vector changes and update the vectorComponents link.
+// Observe when the scene's active vector changes and update the vectorComponents link.
-// unlink is unnecessary, exists for the lifetime of the sim. graph.activeVectorProperty.link( ... );
+// unlink is unnecessary, exists for the lifetime of the sim. scene.activeVectorProperty.link( ... );
 ```

 ### Query Parameters